bscout9956/texture-upscaler/README.md

  **Note:** Everything works much better on Linux

 ## Usage for training ESRGAN and/or SFTGAN
+ - There's a work in progress new methodology based on the works of deorder which aims to be a better choice when it comes to performance and ease of use.
+ - It can be seen in Method 2 below
+### Method 1:
  - Put all textures you want to use for training in `./training/input`
  - Go to the `./training` directory
  - `./step1_create_tiles.sh`